SEND Local Offer

 - Google Documents for setting, accessing work and contacting students

-- Laptops for some students working from home (vulnerable students)
+- Laptops or chromebooks for some students working from home (vulnerable students)

 What arrangements are in place to ensure that support is maintained in "off site provision"?

 - Offsite provision is rare however it is provided via EHCP when support is required.
 Year Managers keep in regular contact

 - Reports are required from AP to ensure we are up to date with progress

 What work experience opportunities do you offer?

 Work experience opportunities are under constant change, however it is provided as and when the need arises